axar-ai/prefrontal/README.md

 - A description that explains the category
 - Optional examples to help train the classifier

-The descriptions are useful for:

-- Documentation of routing logic
-- Understanding the classifier's capabilities
-- Future extensibility for zero-shot classification

 ## Error Handling

 The library provides detailed error types: